Superuser666-Sigil/ai-game-automation/docs/TROUBLESHOOTING.md

 # If loss is stagnating (not changing between epochs):
 # - Training parameters have been optimized for better convergence
-# - Learning rate reduced from 5e-4 to 1e-4
+# - Learning rate reduced from 5e-4 to 1e-4 in config.py
 # - Loss weights balanced for better learning
 # - Try recording more diverse gameplay data

+# Configuration issues:
+# - Check if config.py imports correctly
+# - Verify all required variables are defined
+# - Run validation: python -c "from config import validate_config; validate_config()"
 ```

 ## 🎯 AI Performance Issues